drj-io/bhyve-zone-interval/README.md

 # bhyve-api-interval

-Run through a list of Bhyve irrigation zone at a set interval and turn them on for a given time (in seconds) and off for a given time (in seconds) and wait for a given time (in seconds).
-I use this to blow out my irrigation lines with a consumer grade air compressor.
+This program uses the Orbit B-Hyve API to open sprinkler valves individually for a given amount of time (in seconds) and then wait for a given amount of time (in seconds) on a single Orbit B-Hyve device.
+You can provide a list of zones and it will run through each zone for a given number of intervals.

+I use this to blow out my sprinkler system using a 2½ horsepower compressor.

 Use at your own risk.